LambdaEngineer/LambdaEngineer/README.md

 # Specs
-i use a Framework 13 Laptop (Intel i7-1165G7) with 16GB DDR4 3200 MHz RAM and a 1TB Samsung 980 Pro NVme SSD
+i use a Framework 13 Laptop (Intel i7-1165G7) with 16GB DDR4 3200 MHz RAM and a 1TB Samsung 980 Pro NVMe SSD